VishakhaMandil/Face-Recognition-Attendance-System/README.md

 ✅ Build an Admin Dashboard with charts.

-👩‍💻 Author(Vishakha Mandil)
+👩‍💻 Author

-Developed by Your Name
+Developed by VISHAKHA MANDIL 🚀
- 🚀